“A beautiful 2-3 bedroom holiday house on an ancient quayside, perfect for friends or families (sleeps 4-6, or up to 10 with garden rooms)”

 A baby monitor is available (a Tomy Walkabout Digital) that works everywhere in the property

 Remember baby and child equipment may be limited or need pre-booking

 Baby-friendly meal facilities include a food processor, microwave and baby crockery and cutlery.
-Mum-friendly arrangements include the option of a visiting chef, takeaways nearby and cafés and restaurants that are child-friendly close by too.
+Mum-friendly arrangements include the option of a visiting chef, great grub can be delivered, and child-friendly cafés and restaurants are close by too

 Do take care of the furnishings and knick-knacks - a lot of care has been put into this place's decor.
-Be aware that Charlestown harbour has lots of unprotected drops.
-There's a mobile signal everywhere and the closest nappy stop is 2 minutes away.
+Note that Charlestown is a real Georgian harbour so there are unprotected drops.
+There's a mobile signal everywhere and the closest nappy stop is 2 minutes away